Stupeflix/stupeflix-sxml-doc/docs/tutorials/04_text_effects.rst

 Text effects
 ============

-Warning: this is still a bit experimental.
-It will be supported in next releases, so you can use it right now for production deployment.
-Rendering quality will be improved for specific cases, but it is already a large improvement compared to the previous bitmap based method, as text rendering is now vector-based on a frame-by-frame basis.
-So, you may say, why it is experimental?
-Because we will package it in a better way, so you don't have to manage the nitty-gritty details we describe here.
+Text rendering is vector-based on a frame-by-frame basis or bitmap-based where text is turned into an image.
+In some cases down here, you'll have to manage some nitty-gritty details to get exactly what you need.
 Be brave, that won't be so difficult.

-Reminder: text rendering
+Text rendering : bitmaps
 ------------------------

-Historically, rendering text is done this way:
+Historically, rendering text is done this way, without the attribute "vector":

 .. code-block:: xml